 Wilderness Preserve Hiking and Riding Tours (OCTA Measure M2)

 Hosted by Orange County Transportation Authority (OCTA), these free excursions will take place on various open space Preserves that are permanently protected.
 This is your opportunity to have special access to some of Orange County’s pristine open space and enjoy the natural landscape.
 Participants must be 12 years and over.
 All hikers must sign a liability waiver and minors must be accompanied by a parent or guardian.
 Space is limited.
-For more information, contact Marissa Espino at 714.560.5607 Click here to view calendar and to sign up!
+For more information, email Marissa Espino at [email protected], or call her at (714) 560-5607 Click here to view calendar and to sign up!